Community Inclusion Standard

 Research output from the exploratory phase of the Civtech 8.6 Biodiversity Credits challenge, from Kana (a member of the NFCA) provides further insight into demand for ‘Carbon+’ and Biodiversity Credits that link to their corporate social responsibility (CSR) values.

-What impact do we expect from building the case for a Community Benefit Standard for the UK?
+What impact do we expect from building the case for a Community Inclusion Standard for the UK?

 “The involvement of communities in natural capital investments is, so far, mostly absent, and the resulting deals lack ‘transparency’ in terms of the potential impacts of land use change for local communities- which are often far-reaching and inter-generational.”
 NW2045, Land+ project, anchored by the Assynt Development Trust